Buttermilk Marinade Secrets: 7 Science-Backed Hacks for Perfect Chicken

 For an extra layer of flavor complexity, stir in a splash of apple cider vinegar or white wine vinegar.
 The acidity balances the richness of the buttermilk and adds depth to the overall taste profile.

-Hack #6: Blend with BBQ or Hot Sauce for Instant Flavor Boost
+Hack #6: Compound Marinade for Instant Flavor Boost

 Create a compound marinade by blending buttermilk with BBQ sauce, ranch dressing, or even Frank's RedHot.
 This shortcut delivers big flavors with minimal effort.

-• Example combo: ½ cup buttermilk + ¼ cup ranch dressing + 1 tsp smoked paprika
+• Example combo: ½ cup buttermilk + ¼ cup ranch dressing + 1 tsp smoked paprika.
+This combination creates a 3:1 ratio of buttermilk to sauce for optimal flavor penetration.

 Mixing buttermilk with ranch dressing